vackosar/vackosar.github.io/_posts/2020-05-11-BentoML-vs-Cortex.dev--ML-Serving-Showdown.md

 ## My Experience with Cortex

 Here is [a blog post on Cortex use at GLAMI](https://medium.com/@aiteamglami/serve-your-ml-models-in-aws-using-python-9908a4127a13).
+It is a bit outdated take as Cortex now has its own wrapper.
 Consider using this [Cortex client for Python](https://github.com/glami/cortex-serving-client), which is a Python wrapper around Cortex CLI that we use at GLAMI for MLOps.
+It has couple of extra features, that keep us using it for now.

 ## Discussions
 - <a href="https://www.reddit.com/r/MachineLearning/comments/ghikdz/d_is_this_fair_bentoml_vs_cortex_comparison/">Reddit discussion</a>